[Updated July 29th, 2025 to include the latest hits from 2025 and make the list more relevant]

 Release Year: 2013 | Platforms: Xbox One, Microsoft Windows

-This is one of the better sword fighting games that often goes under the radar.
-While the protagonist’s name may seem like a cheeky ode to Monty Python, the story is quite engaging and will have you at the edge of your seats for most of the playthrough.
+This is one of the better sword-fighting games that often goes under the radar.
+While the protagonist’s name may seem like a cheeky ode to Monty Python, the story is quite engaging and will have you on the edge of your seats for most of the playthrough.

 7. Metal Gear Rising: Revengeance